Iamhero337/My_Python/README.md

 # My_Python
- This repo will hold my start to end code of Py.
+ This repo will hold my start to end code of Python learning.
 Let's start the journey.